Technical Advisory

 • Phase 2: introduce a dedicated agent orchestration layer, pilot multi-agent collaboration for select product families, and deploy policy governance to manage region-specific rules.

-• Phase 3: scale to enterprise-wide RMA workflows, unify claim data across regions, and enable cross-domain decision-making (finance, logistics, customer support) with end-to-end traceability.
+• Phase 3: scale to enterprise-wide RMA workflows, unify claim data across regions, and enable cross-domain decision-making with end-to-end traceability.

 • Phase 4: evolve into a platform mindset: standardized interfaces, open data contracts, shared knowledge graphs, and a single pane of glass for governance and auditability.